πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 Pitfall 3: wrong format specifier

-printf format must match the argument type, otherwise you see garbage or trigger undefined behavior.
+A printf format specifier has to match the argument's type.
+Mismatch and you'll see garbage output β€” or worse, undefined behavior.

 TypeFormatExample